close

 Distance from the Server

 First and foremost, the biggest reason for slower or poorer internet speeds is the distance from the server.
-A user originally connects to a server nearby to go online.
-However, when the connection is established via a VPN service, the connection travels through a remote server.
-Due to this physical distance, the internet user experiences delay in the transmission of information.
+A user initially connects to a server nearby to go online.
+VPN connections are commonly formed through a remote server, so if you want to access something from Japan or the UK, choose the respective VPN server.

 Load on the Server